London Hippodrome Theatre

 In 1983, it was taken over by Peter Stingfellow and converted into a discotheque, re-opening on 6th November 1983 as the Hippodrome Nightclub & Disco.
 Gay nights were introduced on Monday’s in the late-1980’s, and the venture was operated successfully until 2007, when problems with drugs and violence caused the building to loose its licence and it was closed.
 In late-2008, live performances came back to the London Hippodrome (perhaps for the final time) in the form of the French production “Cirque du Soleil”, which gave its final performance on 27th June 2009.

 Immediately after, work began on a restoration of the building both externally and internally, where many original features would be restored or re-created.
-A new floor has been inserted across at gallery level, giving unprecedented close-up views of the top section of the original 40 feet high proscenium opening, and the minstrels gallery.
-Cabaret performances will also be staged in a space previously occupied by the front stalls & front dress circle, with seating for 200.
+A new floor has been inserted at gallery level, giving unprecedented close-up views of the top section of the original 40 feet high proscenium opening, and the minstrels gallery.
+Cabaret performances are now staged in a space previously occupied by the theatre’s stage, with seating for 200.
 It reopened as the Hippodrome Casino on 12th July 2012.

 The London Hippodrome is a Grade II Listed building.